 2. Abundant Living Space

 Host prides itself on the amount of living space found in its campers and they have every right to be.
-Indeed, Host’s largest models, like the Mammoth 11.5 and Everest 11.5, provide a whopping 180 square feet of living space, the equivalent of what you’ll find in a class C motorhome.
+Indeed, Host’s largest models, like the Mammoth 11.6 and Everest 11.6, provide a whopping 180 square feet of living space, the equivalent of what you’ll find in a class C motorhome.
 All of this living space is a full-timer’s dream.
 How does Host do it?
-Two things, the 8-foot wide main floor, and the multiple slide-outs.
+Three things: the 8-foot wide main floor, the floor length, and the multiple slide-outs.
 Some companies are still stuck in the past producing campers with only 4-foot and 5-foot wide floors.
 And while most companies provide only a dinette where you can sit and relax, Host’s campers can be ordered with a number of custom, high-end features like a 6-foot, leather sofa with a high-low adjustable table that slides in and out, up and down, and sideways; a loveseat recliner; an electric fireplace with a mantel; and a 32-inch flat-screen TV.
 All of this luxury and space gives Host campers the feel of a high-end apartment rather than a truck camper.